Hybrid Juris Doctor

 Our J.D. students come from all walks of life, with a variety of backgrounds and perspectives that energize and diversify the classroom and the legal profession.

-All students will complete 70 percent of their coursework online and attend four intensive weekend residencies at the Ventura campus during the semester.
+All students will complete 70% of their coursework online and attend four intensive weekend residencies at the Ventura campus during the semester.

 Regular Hybrid J.D.
 Students

 One of the following from an accredited college or university:

 Minimum cumulative GPA of 2.0

 A three-page, typed, double-spaced personal statement detailing your motivation, skills, and suitability to pursue a J.D. degree at the Colleges of Law

 *All applicants must interview with the admissions committee

 Students for whom English is the second language: TOEFL scores or English composition class transcripts (if proficiency is not otherwise demonstrated)

 J.D.
 APPLICATION CHECKLIST

 To be considered for admission, ALL J.D. applicants must submit the following: